adipurnama/todo/README.md

   	  "refresh_token": string
 	}

 Clients should securely persist the access token, i.e., the `jwt` element, and the `refresh_token`.
-The access token is required as Cookie value for most of the API methods with the exception of signup and login.
+The `jwt` element is the _access token_ and it's required as header value for most of the API methods with the exception of signup and login.

 ---